-The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica and used the services of GoDutch Realty to purchase a property in Costa Rica.
+The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica.
+He and his and used the services of GoDutch Realty to purchase a property in Costa Rica.
 In his blogs, Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.

 If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
 Also, when talking about your home in Costa Rica, please remember the GoDutch Realty agents.
 We appreciate it.